-This list of tips for visiting Paris for the first time contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of tips for visiting Paris for the first time was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Paris for the first time?

 You’re in for a treat – Paris is one of the most popular tourist destinations in the world for a reason.
 It truly has something for everyone.

 There are amazing historical landmarks like the Eiffel Tower and Notre Dame, and modern amenities like trendy boutiques and restaurants.
 Plus lots of Paris hidden gems!